Asvoria/trust_Kiosk_Rpi_loop/README.md

 For the original repository:
 https://github.com/ncase/trust

+Because the link to the author credits was removed, it is replace with a QR code to enable people gain access to the author.

 #	PLAY IT HERE: [http://ncase.me/trust/](http://ncase.me/trust/)

 *The Evolution of Trust* is dedicated to the public domain, and is made thanks to the many Creative Commons & open source resources out there!
 Here is a full list of music, sounds, and code used: